unicode-org/icu4x/ffi/diplomat/js/docs/source/properties_iter_ffi.rst

     .. js:method:: next()

+        Advance the iterator by one and return the next range.

+        If the iterator is out of items, ``done`` will be true

 .. js:class:: CodePointRangeIteratorResult

     Result of a single iteration of :js:class:`CodePointRangeIterator`.
 Logically can be considered to be an ``Option<RangeInclusive<u32>>``,